Caulfield School of Dance

 Every R.A.D. ballet program is designed individually for each exam candidate.

 All R.A.D. programs include at least one syllabus or “examination” class per week, non-syllabus ballet technique classes, plus Supplemental Exam Preparation instruction (see more information below).
 An R.A.D. ballet program will usually also include technique courses in other disciplines.
 A ballet performing course is optional.

 Home practice is obligatory for all R.A.D. program students.
 A link is provided to all registered students to download music for home study.
 Examination candidates must keep a notebook in which to track home study, and record notes including vocabulary and corrections received.

-Dance instruction hours on 6 days per week is the international standard for Vocational Level training.
-We have and will permit certain students to stand Vocational Exams on programs of less than 6 days per week, but lower examination and progress results should be expected.
-Students at the Intermediate Foundation level who wish to maximize success in their examination, pursue ballet into the higher RA.D.
+Dance instruction hours on 5 days per week is the international standard for Vocational Level training.
+We have and will permit certain students to stand Vocational Exams on programs of less than 5 days per week, but lower examination and progress results should be expected.
+Students who wish to maximize success in their examination, pursue ballet into the higher RA.D.
 Vocational grades, and/or have a career in dance, will ideally take a program with technique courses in Ballet and Modern/ Contemporary, Jazz Dance, and Acrobatics.
 Students who take Tap have better musicality and rhythm than students who do not, and those who take Musical Theatre and/or Acting have better confidence/ stage presence and expressivity than those who do not.
 Hip Hop is now a necessary part of career preparation in dance, even classical dance.